Super satisfying, insanely delicious, Vegan Chocolate Banana Muffins. Fudgy, perfectly sweet, easy to make with no mixer required!

 - ¾ teaspoon baking soda

-- ½ cup / 85 g chocolate chips , plus a handful extra for sprinkling the tops
+- ½ cup (85 grams) dairy-free chocolate chips , plus a handful extra for sprinkling the tops

 - Mash the bananas really well with a fork or potato masher until they are a slightly lumpy puree.

-- Add the cashew (or other nut/seed) butter, maple syrup, vanilla extract, sugar and salt to the bananas and whisk together until really well combined.
+- Add the nut/seed butter, maple syrup, vanilla extract, sugar and salt to the bananas and whisk together until really well combined.

 - Add the flour, baking powder, baking soda and cocoa powder and fold it in gently BY HAND (not with a mixer, food processor or blender) until everything is just combined.
 Do not over mix because it will affect the texture and rise of the muffins.

-- Finally add the chocolate chips and fold them in just enough to distribute evenly.
+- Finally, add the chocolate chips and fold them through just enough to distribute them evenly.

-- Remove from the pan and place on a wire cooling rack and allow to cool, although I do recommend eating one (very carefully) while still hot...Purely for research purposes of course....
+- Remove from the pan and place on a wire rack.
+Allow to cool, although I do recommend eating one (very carefully) while still hot...Purely for research purposes of course...